crispinprojects/talkcalendar/README.md

 ### Ubuntu 24.04 LTS

-The screenshot below shows Talk Calendar running on Ubuntu 24.04 LTS
+The screenshot below shows Talk Calendar running on Ubuntu 24.04 LTS.

 ![](talkcalendar-ubuntu2404.png)

-With Ubuntu and you need to install the following packages to compile Talk Calendar.
+To compile Talk Calendar with Ubuntu and you need to install the following packages.

 ```
 sudo apt install build-essential